Wegovy(Semaglutide): Weight Loss Injection for Fastest Weight Loss FDA Approved

 Wegovy is indicated for adults who are obese (body mass index ≥30) or overweight (body mass index ≥27).
 It can also be used with a BMI >27 in patients with type 2 diabetes, hypertension, and high cholesterol.
 The drug can be used for short term weight management but has been especially designed and tested for long term weight loss and control.
 This is in conjunction with a reduced calorie meal plan and increased physical activity.
 FDA approved Wegovy based on phase 3 data which showed that Wegovy helped 33% of patients lose more than 20% of their body weight over a 68-week clinical trial period.
 This high-dose version of Ozempic -semaglutide is a first of its kind obesity medication in that it is dosed on a once-weekly basis by injection.

-Wegovy similar to its lower dose diabetes drug, Ozempic, acts on the GLP-1 receptors in the brain, stomach, liver, pancreas, muscle and the stomach.
+Wegovy, similar to its lower dose diabetes drug, Ozempic, acts on the GLP-1 receptors in the brain, stomach, liver, pancreas, muscle and the stomach.
 The most important effects are found in the brain where Wegovy attaches to GLP-1 receptors to reduce appetite, hunger and cravings especially for sweet and salty pleasure producing foods.
-In the stomach it reduces gastric emptying time which produces fullness, thus resulting in reduction of hunger and early satiety.
+In the stomach it reduces gastric emptying time which produces fullness.
+This results in a reduction of hunger and early satiety.
 Wegovy effects muscles by increasing sugar uptake and the pancreas by increasing insulin production and reducing glucagon secretion (hormone that causes hunger.)
 All of these effects result in less food intake and weight loss.

 Here is how Wegovy – Ozempic produces such significant weight loss -note the interaction with many organs in the body, the final result being less food intake:

-A recent study from Germany where participants were allowed to eat as much food as they desired found that the placebo participants ate 2676 calories a day while the Wegovy participants ate only 1736 calories, a reduction in energy intake of more than 33%!
+A recent study from Germany where participants consumed as much food as they desired found that the placebo participants ate 2676 calories a day while the Wegovy participants ate only 1736 calories, a reduction in energy intake of more than 33%!
 The major effects in this study were an average of 10% reduction in hunger, 15% increase in satiety and 17% increase in fullness.
 Note this finding is important in that there was no planned diet or exercise program.
 The weight reduction was from a marked decrease in daily food intake of more than 900 calories per day.(Most diet plans strive for a reduction of about 500 calories a day or 1 lb. weight loss.)
+WEIGHT LOSS REPORTS indicate MORE THAN 20% OF INDIVIDUALS LOSE 20% OF THEIR EXCESS WEIGHT.
+WEIGHT LOSS ALMOST AS GOOD AS A GASTRIC BYPASS.

 Animal studies have shown that Wegovy effects the brain by blocking GLP-1 receptors in the hypothalamus and hindbrain that are involved in appetite regulation, food intake, food preferences, reward and meal termination.
 This is located in the lateral parabrachial nucleus.